Skip to main content.

 Finding a bug is like finding a needle in a haystack.
 That process can go more efficiently if bug reports provide enough information to identify and eliminate bugs.
 Some basics:

-Some tips on how to make product bug reports that will improve the product as rapidly as you would like:
+Some tips on how to contribute productive bug reports that will improve the product as rapidly as you would like:

 Ground Rules for Bug Reports